 Difference Between Debt vs Equity Financing

 The following article, Debt vs Equity financing, provides an outline for the topmost differences between Debt and Equity Financing.
 Every business requires capital to start its business, but more importantly, it might require some extra capital to expand its business or implement new ideas.
 Hence, there are two ways to fulfill the need for capital, taking a loan (debt financing) or equity financing (looking for an investor).
 Debt will attract interest expenses that need to be paid by the company, and with equity, the cost will be claimed on earnings to the extent of ownership of the shareholders.
 Some types of companies go for debt financing as per their business activities, requirement, and industry type, and some choose equity financing.

 What is Debt Financing?

 In simple words, debt financing means when a borrower borrows money from a lender, and in return, lenders charge interest on the debt, where an entity issues a debt instrument to the financer to raise money.
 (For example, Company ABC Ltd needs $200,000 of financing to extend the business; hence they issue bonds to take out a $200,000 bank loan at 10.75% per annum).
-There are various advantages of debt financing like lender won’t have any interference in the business activity, Interest expenses will be charged under income statement as it is tax-deductible.
+There are various advantages of debt financing The lender won’t interfere in the business activity, Interest expenses will be charged under the income statement as it is tax-deductible.
 With any advantages, it also has some disadvantages as your business does not perform well and failing in its ideas, but debt is a liability, and the company is bound to pay debt and interest charges in any situation.

 What is Equity Financing?